factorem1337/NPA/README.md

 # NPA
-python Implementation of NPA algorithm
+Python Implementation of NPA algorithm

+# Directions for use

+Simply use the